 Is It Really Something to Worry About?

-Just in 2016 on Halloween there were incidents such as parties interrupted by Freddy Krueger, a Halloween Shooting of a 5-year-old boy, a Halloween shooting in North Denver that killed 2, and a mass shooting in New York that left 2 dead and 5 injured.
-That is far more violence than any other average day of the year with the possible exception of New Years Eve.
+In 2016 on Halloween there were incidents such as parties interrupted by Freddy Krueger, a Halloween Shooting of a 5-year-old boy, a Halloween shooting in North Denver that killed 2, and a mass shooting in New York that left 2 dead and 5 injured.

 HOW TO STAY SAFE ON HALLOWEEN (WHAT THE GOVERNMENT SAYS)